james-jw/xq-promise/README.md

 ##### fail
 Called if the action fails.
 A failure occurs if any deferred work or callback function throws an exception.

-Returning a value will result in the failure continuing as though no error occurred, with the replaced value returned from the failure callback being used in the result.
+If the callback returns a value, or the empty sequence, the failure disappear as though no error occurred, with the replaced value returned from the failure callback being used in the result.
 This is similar to how ``then`` works.

-If the failure cannot be mitigated, throwing an exection within the callback using ``fn:error`` will cause the enitre fork and query to cease.
+If the failure cannot be mitigated, as just stated, throwing an exception within the callback using ``fn:error`` will cause the enitre fork and query to cease.

-Alternatively, if the error cannot be mitigated, but simply should be ignored, the callback should return the ``empty-sequence``.
+Alternatively, if the error should simply be ignored, the callback should return the ``empty-sequence``.

 #### Adding callbacks
 There are two ways to add callbacks.
 During a ``promise's`` creation, or after.